Seanxupoj/DATA-ANALYST-PORTFOLIO/Fitness Tracker Data Exploration/FitnessTracker_EDA.md

 This exploratory analysis is a capstone project for *Google Data Analytics Professional Course*.
 I selected this topic because of my personal interest in healthy lifestyle and health data.
-In this project, I have used *RStudio* for the entire exploration and *R Markdown* for reporting the process and the results.
+In this project, I use *RStudio* for the entire exploration and *R Markdown* for reporting the process and the results.